nofatclips/codecademy-python/sets.md

 Also, set operations (subset, superset, union, intersection and difference) are defined, but the `union` is the one that you'll use more often.
 More about it later.

 Now, what does hashable mean?
-Well, an object is hashable if Python knows how to evaluate an hash value for it.
+Well, an object is hashable if Python knows how to evaluate a _hash value_ for it.
 Let me take the panoramic route here...

 In Italy, the equivalent of the SSN is called "fiscal code": rather than